Opinion piece on veterinary psychopharmacology

 Adverse effect: And then he turned green and grew wings

-The vets want to prescribe in the Goldie Lock range: high enough for a therapeutic effect, but low enough to avoid severe adverse effects.
+When it comes to adverse effects, the vets want to prescribe in the Goldie Lock range, the therapeutic range: high enough for a therapeutic effect but low enough to avoid severe adverse effects.
 What adverse effects you might encounter should be either mild and transient.
 If you report serious adverse effects, your vet will seriously consider the costs and benefits under this medication/dose and switch to a more appropriate medication/dose if need be.

 I am not trivializing the very real adverse effects reported, particularly when the dosage/medication was contraindicated for that individual patient.
 If something is demonstrably effective, chance is it will have side effects.
 In pharmacology like in anything, there’s no such thing as a free lunch.
 But I am asking you check their frequency and severity from sources other than emotional testimonies and anecdotal evidence before you go on a scaremongering campaign that might deny some dogs the help they need.

 Please be a good advocate to your clients and guide them without bias, even if it goes against your dislike of psychopharma.
 People going through the hell of owning a dog who is severely disturbed do not need to carry the weight of your blanket mistrust of big pharma.